 Amazon Advertising: Data collection maps to attribution windows

 Each day, Openbridge will collect data on a rolling 60-day window.
 The collection window looks back 1, 3, 7, 14, 30, and 59 days in the past.
 For example, on July 1 we will collect data for June 30th, 28th, 25th, 18th, and so forth.
 The lookback timing aligns with observed time periods where Amazon will settle data in its systems.
 Each day, we execute this rolling lookback window to follow Amazon's attribution and sync patterns.
-This also ensures we are not over saturating the Amazon API and hitting API limits.
+This also ensures we are not over-saturating the Amazon API and hitting API limits.
 There are a large number of reports, over 20, and Amazon limits the volume of requests.
 Amazon also can take a while to actually deliver a report after a request, sometimes close to an hour.

 If you noticed the odd 59-day request, this acts as a final reconciliation call to catch any final updates to Amazon's systems prior to hitting the 60 day API history limit.
 There are times where Amazon may need to back update data and using this final clean-up call ensures you have accurate data (according to Amazon).
 For example, Amazon may release a notice that data needs a resync which our approach automatically cares for.